4GeeksAcademy/blog/blog/full-stack-developer.md

 There are many academies running very good bootcamp programs with very good teachers, assistants, infrastructure and very good planned syllabusses, but there are some academies that make a difference by offering some particularities.

-An example of these academies is [4Geeks Academy](https://www.4geeksacademy.com/), an academy with face-to-face modality and also online with more than 15 locations in different cities like the bootcamp located in Miami or the coding bootcamp in Berlin, offering 3 specialties on  different subjects of technology development including a full stack developer course.
+An example of these academies is [4Geeks Academy](https://www.4geeksacademy.com/), an academy with face-to-face modality and also online with more than 15 locations in different cities like the [bootcamp located in Miami](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-miami) or the [coding bootcamp in Berlin](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-berlin-germany), offering 3 specialties on  different subjects of technology development including a [full stack developer course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer).
 It offers **mentoring for its students for life**, this is scheduling with very experienced alumni to solve personal problems that may arise both in their own project and developing for an external company.
 All this at no additional cost and even once the course is finished, that is, **for life**.
 Not only that, but it also offers a system that helps recent graduates find a job and position themselves in a company that is looking for full stack developers, and this too **for life**.

 ![4Geeks Academy Logo](https://www.lascondes.cl/files/8505)

-### Essential Skills and Knowledge for Full Stack Developers
+## Common Technologies Used by Full Stack Developers

-As explained above, the full stack developer develops both the frontend and the backend of a platform, making communication between them and working together for proper operation.

-Therefore, generally for the frontend, **HTML**, **CSS** and **JavaScript** are always used, in addition to the use of a framework that wraps the entire front end based on a work methodology.
-Some of these frameworks for front are **ReactJS** or **Angular**.

-For the backend part, the use and management of some database language is essential, such as SQL, MySQL or non-relational database languages (noSQL) such as MongoDB, Cassandra, and Couchbase.
-For backend there are also certain frameworks, some of the most popular is the **Python** library called **"Flask"** or **Django**.

-A full stack developer should always use at least **one database language, one framework for front-end development and another for back-end**.

-One other fundamental skill is using **git** and **gitHub**.
-Those are **Version Control Systems** that allows to a separated group of people to work together in one single project with many different mechanics, workflows and possibilities that this awsome technology offers.
+The most used languages for front-end development are HTML, CSS and [javaScript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript).
+The latter, unlike the other 2, is a programming language, that is, it can be programmed with, while HTML and CSS are simply code to build something visible, but it does not interact with the user, it does not work. with variables or functions.
+Within the JavaScript world there are many frameworks, or work structures, that using this language facilitate the development of complex platforms in the easiest way possible.
+Some of these are Vue.js, Angular, and React.
+For the backend, languages are generally used to manage databases, such as SQL (the most used), and for all the rest Java, PHP, Ruby and Python.

+Full stack developers work with a range of technologies across the front-end and back-end of a web application or platform.
+Here are some common technologies used by full stack developers:

+#### 🖥 Front-end Technologies:

+For creating the structure and visual styling of web pages the most used language is **HTML** and [**CSS**](https://4geeks.com/lesson/what-is-css-learn-css).
+They both work together, the first one in the structure and the second one for the design, colors, fonts and the rest of variables.

+After that for creating interactive and dynamic web pages **JavaScript** is the third ingredient, as well as for developing front-end frameworks and libraries like React, Angular, and Vue.

+There are also front-end frameworks and libraries, these tools help a lot to get a nice result of the development using popular front-end frameworks and libraries include **React**, **Angular**, **Vue**, and **Bootstrap**.

+#### 🖥 Back-end Technologies:

+Server-side languages: Common server-side languages used by full stack developers include **Java**, **Python**, **Ruby**, **[Node.js](https://4geeks.com/lesson/introduction-to-node-js)**, and **PHP**.

+Web servers: Common web servers used in full stack development include **Apache** and **Nginx**.

+Databases: Full stack developers work with a variety of databases, including **MySQL**, **MongoDB**, **Oracle**, and **PostgreSQL**.
+It is important to mention that there are basically 2 types of databases, relational (SQL) and non-relational (non-SQL).

+APIs: Full stack developers often create and work with **APIs** (Application Programming Interfaces) that allow different software systems to communicate with each other.
+An API is a little program used as an intermediary between a server and a user.
+Data and information can be requested and it responds to be able to use that data.

 ### Recommended Learning Resources and Pathways